commerce-operations-foundation/mcp-reference-server/docs/introduction/ecosystem-benefits.md

 ## Overview

-The Universal Order Interchange Standard creates value for every participant in the commerce ecosystem.
+The Order Network eXchange Standard creates value for every participant in the commerce ecosystem.
 Unlike zero-sum solutions that benefit one party at the expense of others, this standard generates mutual value through network effects and reduced friction.

 ## Benefits by Stakeholder